nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 In this tutorial, you will learn how to create your own Google Cloud Platform (GCP) billing account using your Google account and personal credit card.

+!!! important "Chrome Web-browser"

+    Ensure to run the tutorial on [Google Chrome](https://www.google.com/chrome/) web browser since some functions may otherwise not work.

 ## Step 1: Sign in to GCP

 - Open a Chrome web browser and go to [https://cloud.google.com/](https://cloud.google.com/)